 BIOL114W Human Anatomy and Physiology I

 This course is designed to give students in health or medical science a thorough background in anatomy and physiology.
 Topics include organization of the human body, terminology of anatomy, and an introduction to tissues, organs, and organ systems including the integumentary, skeletal, muscular, nervous and sensory systems.
 Integrated laboratory work augments lecture topics and includes exercises in microscopy, dissection of laboratory specimens, study of human anatomical models, and exercises in human physiology.
-(Prerequisites: High school biology with lab and high school chemistry with lab with a grade of “C” or better or POI)
+(See advisor for possible preparatory courses)

 BIOL115W Human Anatomy and Physiology II

 A continuation of Anatomy and Physiology I. Includes anatomy and physiology of the endocrine, circulatory, immune, respiratory, digestive, excretory and reproductive systems.
 Other topics covered include nutrition and metabolism, acid/base balance, and fluid and electrolyte balance.
 Integrated laboratory work augments lecture topics, and includes exercises in microscopy, study of human anatomical models, dissection of laboratory specimens, and exercises in human physiology.
 (Prerequisite: BIOL114W)

 BIOL120W Human Biology

 This is a one-semester course designed to introduce students to the structures and functions of the human body.
 Background topics include chemistry for human biology, cell structure and function, and human organization.
 Major topics include the digestive, circulatory, lymphatic, respiratory, urinary, skeletal, muscular, nervous, reproductive systems, the senses and basic genetics.
 Lab activities are designed to enhance and reinforce selected lecture topics.
 Integrated laboratory work augments lecture topics.
-(This course meets the biology requirement for admission to the nursing program.
-The course is designed to expose those individuals not involved in direct patient care with information required for medical billing and coding.)
+(The course is designed to expose those individuals not involved in direct patient care with information required for medical billing and coding.)